10 Interesting Facts About Vietnam That Can Make You Surprised

 During rush hours, Vietnam’s traffic begins to become bustling.
 In particular, intersections and roundabout areas are considered the convergence point for all “oddities” of traffic in this country.

-Standing right in front of any roundabout, specifically looking at it from above, you will see the traffic flow is complicated.
-It looks like a strange machine pre-programmed with IA technology for smooth movement.
-But the more you look, the less you will be able to understand what the main rules are applied by traffic participants right on the roads.
+Standing in front of any roundabout, specifically looking at it from above, you will see the complicated traffic flow.
+It seems like a strange machine pre-programmed with IA technology for smooth movement.
+But the more you look, the less you will understand what the main rules are applied by traffic participants right on the roads.
 It’s like a hypnotic circle that makes you dizzy.

 Many people think that perhaps there is some hidden convention or a “telepathic” connection between people participating in traffic on the road.
 Thus, they can clearly understand each other right away while they move.
-In fact, everyone is conscious of obeying the traffic rules and moving according to the principle of yield.
+Everyone is conscious of obeying the traffic rules and moving according to the yield principle.

-As a first-time tourist to Vietnam, we do not encourage you to drive your own car, motorbike, or even bicycle on the streets, especially in big cities like Hanoi and Ho Chi Minh.
-To ensure your safety and a perfect trip, it is better to contact a travel company to arrange reasonable transportation.
+When you are a first-time tourist to Vietnam, we encourage you to refrain from driving your car, motorbike, or even bicycle on the streets, especially in big cities like Hanoi and Ho Chi Minh.
+To ensure your safety and a perfect trip, contacting a travel company to arrange reasonable transportation is better.
 Vietnamdrive is always with you to help you do that.

 Fact 2: Crossing the street is a “breathtaking” experience.

-Crossing the street for the locals seems very easy, but for foreigners, it is a “breathtaking” challenge.
-During their first visit to Vietnam, many international tourists spend a lot of time testing their courage at pedestrian crossings.
+During their first visit to Vietnam, many international tourists spent a lot of time testing their courage at pedestrian crossings.
+As soon as they tried to put one foot on the road, they immediately stepped back onto the sidewalk.

 crossing the road